Petting: Physiological and psychological effects on humans

 Petting of animals is associated with positive physiological effects for humans, including reductions in blood pressure and heart rate, indicative of relaxation and reduced stress.
 A study comparing the blood pressure and heart rates of pet owners while petting their dogs versus other activities found significant decreases in both measures during petting sessions.
 This indicates a relaxation response mediated through tactile interaction with animals.
 Research into the health benefits of interactions with companion animals has similarly identified a reduction in stress indicators such as lower blood pressure and heart rates, suggesting substantial relaxation benefits.

+Petting zoos

+A petting zoo is a zoo where visitors are permitted to touch and pet the animals.
+They are common in fairs and other public events, and typically include small ruminants such as sheep and goats, but can also include more exotic animals.
+Such zoos have often been a cause for public health concern due to zoonotic disease transmission.